- It is used to treat upset stomach and throwing up.

 - Use with care in children.
 Talk with the doctor.

-- Do not take disulfiram or metronidazole within 7 days after your last dose of this drug.
+- Do not give disulfiram or metronidazole to your child within 7 days after your child’s last dose of this drug.

 - This drug has alcohol and propylene glycol in it.
 Preterm newborns may have a higher chance of very bad and sometimes deadly side effects caused by propylene glycol.
 If you have questions, talk with the doctor or pharmacist.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your child’s doctor or get medical help right away if your child has any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.